 Rachel Pott has a proven ability to engage audiences and generate interest in organizations through compelling storytelling.
 With over five years’ experience in the non-profit sector, Rachel has held leadership and communications roles in local and international organizations in the education, health care, social services and human rights sectors.
-Drawing on skills in communications, research and analysis, marketing, and project and event management, Rachel brings an attention to detail and innovative approach to her work.
-At Laridae, Rachel supports communications, writing, and strategic and operational planning projects.
-Rachel has volunteered for several non-profits in Canada and the U.S. Rachel is a current member of the YWCA Peterborough Haliburton Board of Directors, and is a past member of the Peterborough Area Fundraisers’ Network executive team.
+Drawing on skills in communications, research and analysis, marketing, and project management, Rachel brings an attention to detail and innovative approach to her work.
+At Laridae, Rachel leads and project manages strategic and operational planning, communications, and branding projects.
+Rachel has volunteered for several nonprofits in Canada and the U.S. Rachel currently serves on the YWCA Peterborough Haliburton Board of Directors, and is a past member of the Peterborough Area Fundraisers’ Network executive team.

 Community development and partnership building have been at the heart of Valentina’s career.
 Drawing on her communications, project management, and marketing expertise she provides wide-ranging support to Laridae’s consultants and clients.
 Valentina has held progressively senior roles in the non-profit and media sectors—including four years at the YMCA of Greater Toronto.
 She has a degree in Criminology from York University, and has volunteered for a variety of community organizations in Peterborough and across the GTA, including the New Canadians Centre and Peterborough Pulse.